 Any number of factors could affect this mass exodus, but most folks cite crime and corruption when discussing why residents leave Detroit.

 Crime in Detroit has decreased steadily since the 1970′s, but it still has some of the worst crime in the nation.
 One Detroit area reports a property crime rate of 32.18 incidents per 1,000 residents, compared to a national average of 32 per 1,000.
 The violent crime rate is 16.73 per 1,000, compared to just 5 per 1,000 nationwide.

-Under this program, fire fighters, police officers, schoolteachers and paramedics could buy a home on the cheap.
-The idea is that people in this line of work are community role models, and it places them in great position to respond quickly in times of emergency.
-And, the program applies a common sense approach: who wants to break the law in a police officer’s neighborhood?
+Under this program, firefighters, police officers, schoolteachers, and paramedics could buy a home on the cheap.
+The idea is that people in this line of work are community role models, and it places them in a great position to respond quickly in times of emergency.
+And, the program applies a common-sense approach: who wants to break the law in a police officer’s neighborhood?

 Whatever the reason for fleeing citizens, all these vacant homes have one major effect on home prices: prices plummet.